guptapriya7171/SDESheetChallenge/README.md

      <h4>Steps</h4>
      i.
 In this sort, we are selecting one pivot element recursively and placing it at it's correct position.<br>
      ii.
 In quickSort method, we are selecting 3 elements : arr, low, high.<br>
      iii.
-Pass the condition to run the partition till the low is lesser than high.<br>
+Pass the condition to run the partition till the lowest is lesser than higher variable.<br>
          <i><b>
 	 Code<br>
          if(low < high) { <br>